Eve-ning/IE4476-Retinal-Segmentation/README.md

 ## Other Tests

-We also ran it against images with out train ground truth
+We also ran it against images without ground truths

 ![](data/other_tests.png)